5l1v3r1/Glasscord/README.md

 Glasscord is a really simple tool that enables window composition effects (transparency and frosted glass effects) on Discord.

 It is compatible with Windows, Linux and macOS.
+**Note:** macOS compatibility is still tricky and the blurriness will only work at times.
+I don't own a Mac so I can't look into fixing it personally.
+Contributions are very welcome.

 ## So, is it a theme?
 Glasscord is NOT a theme.
 It's a tool that enables themes to request composition effects.